OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Learning_path_course_Course_editor.md

 ![Learning path](assets/Lernpfad_tab17_en.png)

+ * **Durchführung**
-  *  **Mandatory:** The completion of the course element is binding and will be considered in the percentage evaluation.
+  *  **Mandatory**: The completion of the course element is binding and will be considered in the percentage evaluation.
-  *  **Optional:** Completion will not be taken into account when displaying percentages.
+  *  **Optional**: Completion will not be taken into account when displaying percentages.
-  * **Ausgenommen**: Die Erledigung ist nicht Teil des Lernpfades und nur durch Ausnahmen steuerbar.
-Der Kursbaustein ist für die Teilnehmenden nicht sichtbar.
-  *  **Release date:** (Date as of which the element can be edited by the user.)
-Regelt den Zugang zum jeweiligen Kursbausein.
-Der Baustein ist vor dem Freigabedatum zwar sichtbar aber nicht zugänglich.
-Auch ein relatives Freigabedatum ist möglich.
+  * **Excluded**: Completion is not part of the learning path and is only controllable by exception.
+The course element is not visible for the participants.
+  *  **Release date**: Controls the access to the respective course element.
+The block is visible but not accessible before the release date.
+A relative release date is also possible.
-  *  **Due date:** If a course element is mandatory you can also enter a date by which the element must be completed.
+  *  **Due date**: If a course element is mandatory you can also enter a date by which the element must be completed.
-  *  **Learning time (minutes):** Here you can enter how long the creator estimates the processing time for a given element.
-It does not depend on how much time the user really needs for that element.
+  *  **Learning time (minutes)**: Here you can enter how long the creator estimates the processing time for a given element.
+The processing time is independent of how much time the user really needs for the block.

 These settings are available for almost all course elements.
 An exception is the [course element "Structure"](../learningresources/Course_Element_Structure.md) that is meant for bundling course elements.
 In the structure element you can only define a sequence of learning steps that applies to all subordinate course elements, either sequentially or in specific order.